Notify me

 How Einstein relates to the difference between fine art and design

-The fine art process involves finding a subject in the real world, representing that physically in some way through one’s actions, comparing one’s physical results with that subject, choosing to focus more deeply on what is interesting about the subject, the comparison and one’s results, through numerous iterations.
+The fine art process involves finding a subject in the real world, representing that physically in some way through one’s actions, comparing one’s physical results with the subject, choosing to focus more deeply on what is interesting about the subject, the comparison and one’s results again, through numerous iterations.

 What happens when one genuinely does that, is that the results evolve and become somehow more powerful and interesting, leading to something beyond what you could have imagined in your head.
-It’s hard to comprehend that this might happen if you’ve never done it, especially these days with so many people spending so much of their time involved in thinking and other activities within their own mind.
+It’s hard to comprehend that this might happen if you’ve never done it for yourself.

-The fine art process involves creation “from the void” which can be profoundly terrifying but can also be very addictive, because it is not only an exploration of the relationship between your internal reality and the outside world, but it also changes who you are, as can be seen from the evolution of the work of any great artist.
+The fine art process involves creation “from the void” which can be profoundly terrifying but can also be very addictive, because it is not only an exploration of the relationship between your internal models of reality and the outside world, but it also changes who you are, as can be seen from the evolution of the work of any great artist.
 The fine art process applies just as much to abstract art.
-For example, once it was pointed out to me that the paintings of Rothko (above) are landscapes, it was obvious, especially when looking at the originals rather thanreproductions.
+For example, once it was pointed out to me that the paintings of Rothko (above) are landscapes, it was obvious, especially when looking at the originals in a gallery rather than reproductions.

 Fine art is said to be about aesthetics, but can also be seen to be about concept and story, especially in recent decades.